dherault/react-block-text/README.md

 A block text editor for React.

 This is an open-source clone of the famous [Notion.so](https://notion.so) editor.
-Although not entirely feature complete, it comes with the basic blocks and offers a similar UI.
+Although not entirely feature complete, it comes with some basic blocks and offers a similar UI.

 ## Demo